 The Victorian Government is taking action to reduce the number of Victorians dying from prescription medicine overdose.

-The Government has announced in the 2016-17 State Budget a commitment to implement real-time prescription monitoring in Victoria.
-This initiative will involve the roll out of a software system to over 1,900 medical clinics, 1,300 pharmacies and 200 hospitals throughout Victoria, as well as training and support packages for doctors and pharmacists.
+The Government has announced in the 2016-17 State Budget a commitment to implement SafeScript system.
+This initiative will involve the roll out of SafeScript software system to over 1,900 medical clinics, 1,300 pharmacies and 200 hospitals throughout Victoria, as well as training and workforce support packages for doctors and pharmacists.

 Safer clinical decisions

-Real-time prescription monitoring is a clinical decision support system that will allow doctors and pharmacists to access an up-to-the-minute medication supply history of certain high risk medicines for their patient at the point of consultation.
-This information will enable doctors and pharmacists to make more informed decisions about the safety of supply of medication.
+SafeScript is a clinical decision support system that will allow doctors and pharmacists to access an up-to-the-minute medication supply history of certain high risk medicines for their patient at the point of consultation.
+This information will enable doctors and pharmacists to make more informed decisions about the safety of supply of high-risk medication.